Robert B. Gilmore Partner

 - Nationwide Insurance - Hurricane Katrina Litigation: participated as coordinating national counsel representing Nationwide in numerous Hurricane Katrina-related cases.
 Successfully resolved all cases through summary judgment, dismissal or settlement without a single adverse judgment or verdict.

-- Defense of, and settlement on favorable terms for, Thrivent Financial for Lutherans in life insurance sales practices class action; and successfully represented Thrivent in arbitration of 275 class action opt-out claims.
+- Thrivent Financial for Lutherans Life Insurance Sales Practices (District of Minnesota; arbitration): Defense of, and settlement on favorable terms for, Thrivent Financial for Lutherans in life insurance sales practices class action; and represented Thrivent as trial counsel in arbitration of 275 class action opt-out claims, securing highly favorable award.

 Community & Professional Activities

 Board of Directors, The EVAN Foundation (Evan’s Victory Against Neuroblastoma)